P-wig/Guild-Logger/README.md

 ### Deployment & DevOps (Railway)
 - [✅] Containerize app with Dockerfile
-- [ ] Create a new Railway project and connect your GitHub repo or upload your code
+- [✅] Create a new Railway project and connect your GitHub repo or upload your code
-- [ ] Add a Railway-managed database (MySQL or PostgreSQL) or connect to PlanetScale
+- [✅] Add a Railway-managed database (MySQL)
+- [✅] Import SQL data into Railway database using the MySQL CLI
-- [ ] Set environment variables in Railway dashboard (no `.env` in repo)
+- [✅] Set environment variables in Railway dashboard
 - [ ] Deploy Flask app and Discord bot via Railway’s Docker support
 - [ ] Update Discord OAuth2 Redirect URI to Railway’s provided domain

 ## 📝 Next Steps & Reminders
 - Complete CRUD functionality for users and events in the admin dashboard